India leads surge in Covid-19 infections across the globe

 The United States' top pandemic adviser Anthony Fauci has said the whole of India should go under lockdown to stem the raging infections, but the country has so far resisted doing so at a national level.

-More international aid arrived in India on Sunday, as nations increasingly recognise that helping the South Asian giant is key to bringing the pandemic under control.
+More international aid arrived in India yesterday, as nations increasingly recognise that helping the South Asian giant is key to bringing the pandemic under control.

 India has received its first doses of Russia's Sputnik V vaccine.
 The country expanded its inoculation campaign to all adults on Saturday, but many states are facing shortages despite an export freeze on locally made shots.